valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

 The following features were added:

-* **New feature1**
+* **Added option for custom process variable name to download document plugin action in documentAPI**

-  Description of the new feature goes here.
+  Added option for custom process variable name to download document plugin action in documentAPI so you have the option to choose a custom process variable name.
-  Also link to the page that expains the feature in greater detail.
+  When left empty the default name is: "resourceId"

 * **New feature2**

   Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+  Also link to the page that explains the feature in greater detail.

 ## Bugfixes